ERNI-Academy/assets-azuredevops-pipelines/README.md

     - main

 pool:
-  vmImage: ubuntu-lastest # or windows-latest or a hosted agent
+  vmImage: ubuntu-latest # or windows-latest or a hosted agent

 workspace:
   clean: all